francisco-polaco/csf-wecollect-2016-ist/README.md

 ## Requirements:

 - Windows 10 disk image mounted in the system
+- For MacOS users: you need to be able to read `NTFS`
 - Java SDK 8
 - Maven
 - Python 2